microsoft/azuredevopslabs/labs/vstsextend/sonarcloud/readme.md

    Inside this organization, create a project called **SonarExamples**:

-   > Unless you intend to sign up for a paid plan with SonarCloud (see below), make sure that you set your Azure DevOps project to be public.
-If you *do* intend to sign up for a paid plan, then you can use a private or public project.
+   > SonarCloud supports both private and public projects and offers a no-commitment, 14-day trial of SonarCloud for your private repositories completely free.
+Remember, SonarCloud analysis is always free for open-source projects!
 More details about [Pricing](https://docs.sonarcloud.io/managing-your-subscription/pricing/){:target="_blank"} is explained in the docs.

    ![Create project](images/azure-create-project.png)